-• There is no required textbook.
-You should consult recent journals and books available through libraries and the Internet.
+- John Baylis, James J. Wirtz, Colin S. Gray, Strategy in the Contemporary World, 2013, 4th edition, Oxford University Press - You must also read recent journals and books available through libraries and the Internet.
 You must peruse the websites that are circulated by email to our class members.
-During class you will be expected to comment upon information you have garnered from journals, newspapers, Internet sites and television documentaries as well as other students' recommended websites.
+During class you will also be expected to comment upon information you have garnered from journals, newspapers, Internet sites and television documentaries as well as other students' recommended websites.